 Q4.
 I n what suburb is your property?

-IF RESIDENT/RATEPAYER ONLY, SKIP TO Q7 - F YOU OWN / MANAGE A BUSINESS IN THE CITY OF WANNEROO ASK: In what irb do you currently own or manage a business?
-Subu To do you currently own or manage a business?
+IF RESIDENT/RATEPAYER ONLY, SKIP TO Q7

+F YOU OWN / MANAGE A BUSINESS IN THE CITY OF WANNEROO ASK: In what irb do you currently own or manage a business?

+-

 Q6.
 V Vhat type of business do you operate?

 Accommodation & Food Services

 Agriculture, Forestry or Fishing

 Arts & Recreation Services

 Construction

 Education & Training

 Financial & Insurance Services

 Health Care & Social Assistance

 Information Media & Telecommunications

 Manufacturing

 Professional, Scientific and Technical Services

 Retail Trade

 Transport, Postal and Warehousing

 Other (please specify)

-07 / Are you a member of any sporting clubs, community groups or associations in
+Q7.
+A Are you a member of any sporting clubs, community groups or associations in

-city of Wanneroo?
+City of Wanneroo?

 Yes

 (If yes, what sporting clubs, community groups or association are you a member of?)

 No

 SEC TION 2: Awareness of the project

-Tion 217 marches of the project
+OLO TION 2.
+Awareness of the project

 Q8.
-F Are you aware of the Quinns Rocks Caravan Park site?
+A Are you aware of the Quinns Rocks Caravan Park site?

-Yes
+П Yes

 No (skip to Q10)

-\vdash Unsure (skip to Q10)
+Unsure (skip to Q10)

+ш Offsure (skip to Q10)

 Q9.
 V Vhat is your connection to the site?